Contact Centre

 – NAB (8.5 million customers)

-– Spotlight Retail Group (5 million VIP club members)
+– Spotlight Retail Group (15 million loyalty club members across Spotlight and Anaconda brands)

 Contact centre outsourcing by industry